MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-deploy-tenant-customization.md

 The extension you are deploying could be the initial release of the customization or an upgrade to a previous version.
 You must use the same steps for uploading a new extension or an extension upgrade.
 The service will determine if the extension needs to be upgraded based on the extension’s app ID and version.

 > [!IMPORTANT]
-> If you are developing an extension as an update to a previously deployed extension, you must keep the app ID the same and increase the version to successfully upgrade the extension to the new version.
+> If you are developing and deploying an extension as an update to a previously deployed extension, you must keep the app ID the same and increase the version to successfully upgrade the extension to the new version.
+>
+> The platform metadata requires that extensions be unique across all tenants, based on the package ID, app ID, name, publisher, and version.
+For example, you successfully deployed an extension on a tenant.
+You then recompiled the extension’s source code so that a new extension package file was created with a different package ID than the original.
+If you try to upload this extension on a different tenant, you will get the error `An extension with same App ID and version has already been uploaded.
+Resolve and deploy again.`.
+When developing a per-tenant extension from the same source code as an extension that is already deployed on a tenant, we recommend that you adjust the App ID, Name, Publisher, and Version of the extension to maintain uniqueness.
+>
+> These parameters are defined in the app.json file of the extension.
+For more information, see [JSON files](devenv-json-files.md#Appjson).

 ## Steps for deploying your .app file

 1. Log into your customer’s Dynamics 365 Business Central tenant.